informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 <!-- TOC --><a name="práctica-2-parte-i-plantas-contra-zombis-refactored"></a>
 # Assignment 2 (Part I): Plants versus zombis refactored

-**Submission (optional): 7th of November at 09:00hrs**
+**Submission: 7th of November at 09:00hrs**

 **Objective:** inheritance, polymorphism, abstract classes and interfaces

 <!-- TOC --><a name="introducción"></a>
 ## Introducción

-The main objective of this assignment is to apply the mechanisms offered by OOP to improve the code developed in the previous assignment.
-In particular, this assignment will include the following improvements:
+In this assignment we apply the mechanisms offered by OOP to improve and extend the code developed in the previous assignment in the following ways:

-- En *Part I* of assignment 2 we refactorise [^1] the code of [Assignment 1](../practica1/practica1_en.md) in order to prepare it for *Part II*.
+   First, as explained in Section~\ref{sec:pr2:refactoring}, we refactor\footnote{Refactoring means changing the structure of code (to improve it, presumably) without changing what it does.}
-To do so, we modifiy part of the controller, distributing its functionality among a set of classes thereby facilitating future extensions.
+   the code of the previous assignment, removing some code from the controller \textsf{run} method and distributing its functionality among a set of classes.
+This involves applying what is known as the \emph{Command pattern} in combination with the \emph{Factory pattern}.

-- Since this part of the assignment consists only of refactoring, the resulting implementation should pass the same tests as the implementation of the previous assignment.
+- In *Part I* of Assignment 2, we refactor [^1] the code of [Assignment 1](../practica1/practica1_en.md) in order to prepare it for the extensions to be made in *Part II*.
+Note that since this part of the assignment consists only of refactoring, the resulting implementation should pass the same tests as the implementation of the previous assignment.
+The refactoring consists of creating the following two inheritance hierarchies.

-- We are going to make use of inheritance to rearrange game items.
-We have seen that there is a lot of repeated code in the different types of objects.
-Therefore, we are going to create a hierarchy of classes that allows us to easily extend the functionality of the game.

-- In Part II, once the assignment is refactored, we will add new objects to the game, and new commands, in a safe, orderly and reliable way, thanks to the new structure of the code.

-- Inheritance will also allow us to redefine how we store game state information.
-In the previous assignment, since we didn't use inheritance, we had to have a list for each set of objects.
-However, in this version of the assignment we can use a single data structure for all game objects.
+    * The first inheritance hierarchy concerns the treatment of the commands introduced by the user at the keyboard and will be constructed by removing some code from the controller `run` method of the previous assignment and distributing its functionality among a set of classes.

+    * The second inheritance hierarchy will be used to organise the game objects which represent the different creatures appearing in the game, thereby avoiding a lot of repetition of code that was used in the previous assignment.
+This inheritance hierarchy will also enable us to use a sn single data structure to store the state of the game, instead of using a different list for each type of game objects.

+- In *Part II* of Assignment 2, we extend the game by adding new commands and new game objects.
+Thanks to the structure introduced in the refactoring of part I, the extensions of part II can be carried out relatively easily, by modifying very little of the existing code, and the resulting code will be robust and reliable.

-[^1]: The term 'refactorise' refers to changing the structure of the code (to improve it, one assumes!) without changing its functionality.
+[^1]: Refactoring means changing the structure of the code (to improve it, presumably) without changing its functionality (i.e. without changing what it does).

-All the changes discussed above will be carried out progressively.
-The main objective is to extend the assignment in a robust way, preserving the functionality in each step we do, and modifying the minimum code to extend it.

 <!-- TOC --><a name="refactorización-de-la-solución-de-la-práctica-anterior"></a>
 ## Refactoring the solution of the previous assignment